FRITZ!Box 6820 LTE – Service - Knowledge Base

 - Click on the "Network Connections" tab.

-- Click the button (Edit) for the device you would like to configure.
+- Click the (Edit) button for the device you want to configure.

 - Enable the option "Permit independent port sharing".